Song Erwei

-Song Erwei (宋尔卫; born April 1970) is a Chinese oncologist currently serving as president of Sun Yat-sen University of Medical Sciences and the Canton Hospital.
+Song Erwei (Chinese: 宋尔卫; born April 1970) is a Chinese oncologist currently serving as Director of Sun Yat-sen University's Medical Department (Sun Yat-sen University of Medical Sciences).
+He previously served as President of Sun Yat-sen Memorial Hospital (Canton Hospital) from 2016 until his resignation in February 2026.

 Education

 Song was born in Heshan, Guangdong in April 1970.
 His father is an English teacher.
 He primarily studied at Chaotianlu School and secondary studied at Guangzhou No. 2 High School.

+In 1988, he was admitted to the seven-year clinical medicine program (combined Bachelor of Medicine and Master of Medicine degree track) at Sun Yat-sen Medical University.
+After completing the program, he began clinical work in general surgery at the Second Affiliated Hospital of Sun Yat-sen Medical University (now Sun Yat-sen Memorial Hospital), where he trained under Professor Su Fengxi, a specialist in breast cancer.

 After graduating from Sun Yat-sen University in 1995, he became a surgeon at the Second Affiliated Hospital of Sun Yat-sen University.
 In 1999, he was sent abroad to study at the University of Duisburg-Essen at the expense of the Chinese government, where he obtained his Doctor of Medicine degree.
-In 2002, he did post-doctoral research at the Harvard Medical School.
+In 2002, he joined Harvard Medical School as a postdoctoral fellow.